 My name is Pablo.
-I am NZ born, have lived in London for over 25 years and been practising as a Psychotherapist/Counsellor since 1999.
+I am NZ born, have lived in London for almost 30 years and been practising as a Psychotherapist/Counsellor since 1999.

 Sometimes developing self awareness (the aim of therapy) is enough - and sometimes we need to action what we learn about ourselves.
 I can help you to do both.
 The first step you take to act on your own behalf is a step towards positive change.

-I am approachable and transparent about how I work and how I think I can help you.
-My practice is LGBT and disability affirmative.
+I am approachable, and transparent about how I work and how I think I can help you.
+My practice is LGBTQIA, (non) Gender and disability affirmative.

 Training, qualifications & experience

 - DPsych Candidate (Metanoia)

 I have extensive experience assisting clients to work through a range of life and mental health issues, including relationship and interpersonal difficulties, anxiety, depression, self harm, hopelessness & suicidal ideation, bereavement; internal conflicts such as low self confidence, self esteem and feelings of self worth and sexual identity.